Bio | Images | Schedule | Audio | Video | Knowledge Base | Drum Setups | Press | Credits | Percussionology | Contact | Myspace Page

 Bio

-John Rozum - Jazz Drummer ohn Rozum is an independent, free-lance jazz drummer who has performed with several big bands and combos throughout the northeast part of the country.
-He has been playing and teaching professionally for 39 years, placing many students in junior and senior county, district, regional and state band and orchestra, as well as many of the top DCA and DCI drum and bugle corps throughout the country.
+John Rozum - Jazz Drummerohn Rozum is an independent, free-lance jazz drummer who has performed with several big bands and combos throughout the northeast part of the country.
+He has been playing and teaching professionally for 41 years, placing many students in junior and senior county, district, regional and state band and orchestra, as well as many of the top DCA and DCI drum and bugle corps throughout the country.

 Throughout the years, he has been involved in studio recordings and has performed with the Reading Pops, the Reading Philharmonic Orchestra and was the percussionist for over 40 Reading Civic Broadway Musicals.
-He has been on the road with the Hamid-Morton Shrine Circus from Massachusetts and the Garden Brothers Circus from Toronto Canada and has backed up such celebrities as Helen O’Connell, Dick Shawn, Phyllis Mcguire, Jack Carter, Myron Floren, Al Cohn (Woody Herman), Richie Cole, (Buddy Rich), Johnny Petillo (from the Duprees) and the Day Brothers to name a few.
-He has performed and adjudicated with former members of the Buddy Rich, Woody Herman, Maynard Ferguson, Glenn Miller, Harry James and Tommy Dorsey orchestras as well as Jim Snidero, Chris Vadala, Dave llama, Dennis DiBlasio, Dave Stahl, Matt Neiss, Bob Curnow and Larry Kershner.
+He has been on the road with the Hamid-Morton Shrine circus from Massachusettes and the Garden Brothers circus from Toronto Canada and has backed up such celebrities as Helen O’Connell, Dick Shawn, Phyllis Mcquire, Jack Carter, Myron Floren, Al Cohn, ( Woody Herman ) Richie Cole, ( Buddy Rich ) Johnny Petillo ( The Duprees ) Gerald Veasley and the Day Brothers to name a few.
+He has performed and adjudicated with former members of the Buddy Rich, Woody Herman, Maynard Ferguson, Glenn Miller, Harry James and Tommy Dorsey orchestras as well as Jim Snidero, Chris Vadala, Dave Llama, Dennis DiBlasio, Dave Stahl, Matt Neiss, Bob Curnow and Larry Kershner.

 He has instructed over 40 percussion lines for drum corps and marching bands: namely, South Wind from Montgomery, Alabama; the Westshoremen from Harrisburg, Pa.; the Sunrisers from New York; the Buccaneers from Reading, Pa. and the Cadets from Garfield, New Jersey.
 He has arranged over 700 street beats, solos, interludes and percussion scores for marching band, concert band, jazz band, steel band and drum and bugle corps.